Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

 \subsection{Real fibers}

 The translation surfaces in the fibers over real residues are especially easy to understand.
 In this subsection, we give their specific properties.
-They are a special case of RN meromorphic differentials of Grushevsky and Krichever, see \cite{GK1,GK2}.
+They are a special case of real-normalized meromorphic differentials of Grushevsky and Krichever, see \cite{GK1,GK2}.
 Besides, the square of any such $1$-form also belongs to the well-studied class of Strebel differentials, see \cite{St}.
 We also explain in what sense the isoresidual fibration can be understood by considering only real fibers.

-\begin{lem} A meromorphic $1$-form in a stratum $\mathcal{H}(a,-b_1,\dots,-b_p)$ with real residues defines a translation surface with a degenerate core.
+Recall from Definition~\ref{def:core} that the core of a translation surface is the convex hull of the conical singularities. \begin{lem} A meromorphic $1$-form in a stratum $\mathcal{H}(a,-b_1,\dots,-b_p)$ with real residues defines a translation surface with a degenerate core.
 The latter is the union of $p$ domains of poles, $p-1$ horizontal saddle connections and one conical singularity. \end{lem}

 \begin{proof} The period of any saddle connection is real so all of them are horizontal.
-The core thus does not contain any nondegenerate triangle and is thus itself degenerate.
+The core (see Definition~\ref{def:core}) thus does not contain any nondegenerate triangle and is thus itself degenerate.
 The core is then an embedded graph with one vertex corresponding to the unique zero and several edges corresponding to the saddle connections.
 According to Proposition \ref{prop:decomppoles}, the core cuts out the surface into $p$ domains of poles.
 The computation of Euler characteristic proves that there are $p-1$ saddle connections. \end{proof}

+The following proposition reduces the understanding of general fibers to fibers over a real configuration of residues which belongs to the same set of hyperplanes.